|Would buy this product again.||65%|

 Age: 25-29 Skin: Combination, Fair-Medium, Neutral Hair: Brunette, Wavy, Fine Eyes: Brown

-- High UVA protection from micronized zinc oxide
+- High UVA protection (for physical sunscreen)

 - Contains antioxidants to boost sun protection